 There is nothing more frustrating than being put on hold for over an hour, especially if you've already paid for a good or service.
 Remember that your relationships with your customers don't end when the money has been exchanged – it should be thought of as a long-term commitment that must be cultivated over time.

-If you don't have the time to answer calls all day, consider hiring a few more employees or outsourcing your customer service calls.
+If you don't have the time to answer calls all day, consider hiring a few more employees or outsourcing your customer service calls, but make sure you have them work within a top customer relationship management (CRM) system to ensure consistency.
 Modern technology allows for so many different forms of communication; it's easy to set up a chat feature or a FAQs page on your website if you want to avoid being overwhelmed by calls.
 There are so many options available; there is no excuse for leaving your customer base in the dark when they have an issue.

 2. Communicate beyond complaints.